-1 As of August 20, 2002, the CBD has 183 state parties plus the European Union.
+6 As of August 20, 2002, the CBD has 183 state parties plus the European Union.

-2 In Secretariat of the Convention on Biological Diversity (2002), "Report of the Sixth Meeting of the Conference of the Parties to the Convention on Biological Diversity" [UNEP/CBD/COP/6/20].
-3 Description of the Convention of Biological Diversity (2002), "Report of the Sixth Meeting of the Conference of the Parties to the Convention on Biological Diversity" [UNEP/CBD/COP/6/20].
+7 In Secretariat of the Convention on Biological Diversity (2002), "Report of the Sixth Meeting of the Conference of the Parties to the Convention on Biological Diversity" [UNEP/CBD/COP/6/20].

-3 Paragraph 16(d)(ii).
+8 Paragraph 16(d)(ii).

-4 Paragraph 43(c) and (d).
+9 Paragraph 43(c) and (d).

-5 This body was established by the COP in 1998.
+10 This body was established by the COP in 1998.

-6 World Intellectual Property Organization - Standing Committee on the Law of Patents (1999), "Protection of biological and genetic resources.
+11 World Intellectual Property Organization - Standing Committee on the Law of Patents (1999), "Protection of biological and genetic resources.
 Proposal by the Delegation of Colombia" [SCP/3/10].

-7 In World Intellectual Property Organization (2000), "Matters concerning intellectual property and genetic resources, traditional knowledge and folklore.
+12 In World Intellectual Property Organization (2000), "Matters concerning intellectual property and genetic resources, traditional knowledge and folklore.
 Document prepared by the Secretariat" [WO/GA/26/6].